Adaptive Online Learning of Quantum States: Proof of Dynamic Regret Bounds for Quantum Tomography

 Instead, the OMD algorithm with von Neumann entropy has a polynomial upper bound on both $D_R$ and $G_R$, and the only question left is how to incorporate the path length into the analysis of OMD to achieve dynamic regret.
 We observe that such incorporation is natural, due to the essential similarity between OGD and OMD.
 We bound the path distance $\|\varphi_t-\varphi_{t+1}\|$ in nuclear norm, and bound the gradient of the regularization $\nabla R(x)$ by spectral norm.

-A potential issue is that the von Neumann entropy contains logarithmic terms, which might blow up the gradient when $\lambda_k$ is very small.
-We mix $x$ with $\frac{I}{T 2^n}$: $\tilde{x}=(1-\frac{1}{T})x+\frac{I}{T 2^n}$, for both $x_t$ and $\varphi_t$.
-Notice that this mixing does not hurt the regret bound: mixing such a small fraction of the identity only increases the regret by $O(LT \frac{1}{T})=O(L)$, since the losses are $L$ Lipschitz.
-In addition, the path length may only decrease, since we are working over a smaller domain.
-We will consider $\mathcal{K}=(1-\frac{1}{T})C_n+\frac{1}{T 2^n} I$ throughout this section.
-For the von Neumann entropy, the Bregman divergence is defined as
+A potential issue is that the von Neumann entropy contains logarithmic terms, which might cause the gradient to explode when $\lambda_k$ is very small.
+To mitigate this issue, we mix $x$ with $\frac{I}{T 2^n}$: $\tilde{x}=(1-\frac{1}{T})x+\frac{I}{T 2^n}$, for both $x_t$ and $\varphi_t$.
+Notice that this mixing does not hurt the regret bound: mixing such a small fraction of the identity only increases the regret by $O(LT \frac{1}{T})=O(L)$, since the losses are $L$-Lipschitz.
+In addition, the path length will only decrease, since we are working over a smaller domain.
+Henceforth we will consider the modified $\mathcal{K}=(1-\frac{1}{T})C_n+\frac{1}{T 2^n} I$ throughout the proof.

-with the gradient defined as $\nabla R(x)=I+\log(x)$.
-The trace inner product is also real-valued when $x,y$ are both Hermitian.
-We first present three technical lemmas on basic properties of the dual space update and the Bregman divergence.